 AnthonyScoffler, The Wordsmith

 My first exposure to interactive fiction had to be R.L.
 Stine's physical books in the Goosebumps series.
 That was my sole interaction, first in 4th grade, all the way until I'd finished college.
 I wrote lots of technical hobby projects between, like games and utility apps.
-From D&D, from rogue-likes and descriptions of Zork, I made a text adventure engine during that time.
-You wouldn't recognize its name because it's totally obscure.

 That was just about the sum of my exposure to interactive fiction until I suddenly discovered the community online, learned about the existence of ADRIFT and Inform, and subsequently got in touch with some of the community.
 I've also completed a small review of the free authoring tools in 2020, finding ADRIFT and Inform as the two best parser-capable software.
-Twine is popular for simple CYOA, and both the MUDs that might've once been popular are currently dying a slow death in obscurity.
+Twine is popular for simple CYOA, and both the MUD authoring tools that might've once been popular are currently dying a slow death in obscurity.

 At time of writing, I'm still green to the community and what it's produced.
 I first read Blue Lacuna, then Skybreak! followed by a few stories by EndMaster.
 Continuing to plod through the recommendations people give me, when I get the time.

 I am working on an IF authoring tool for editing and running directly in the browser.
 It will have direct branch creation similar to CYS and other CYOA editors, with graphical tools and a parser engine similar to what ADRIFT offers.
 We'll see how this goes.

 This is a common problem on a ton of sites and is caused by incorrect string escapes.
 Just dropping that here in case someone later wants to fix it.
 It should be a fixable thing.